ema-0/movies/README.md

 The repo files are organized in 5 folders:
 - `input_data`: *csv* file used to train and validate the model.
   For sake of simplicity and because its small size, I included in the repo.
-  Ideally it should be directly downloaded by the user from [here](https://www.kaggle.com/rounakbanik/the-movies-dataset/version/7#movies_metadata.csv).
+  Ideally it should be downloaded directly by the user from [here](https://www.kaggle.com/rounakbanik/the-movies-dataset/version/7#movies_metadata.csv).

-    It is available to everyone but requires to be logged on Kaggle.
+  (it is available to everyone but requires to be logged on Kaggle).
 - `movie_classifier`: the running application.
 It loads the trained model and all the other required data from `trained_model`.